Naproxen enteric-coated tabletsPronunciation

 - Naproxen enteric-coated tablets should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Naproxen enteric-coated tablets may cause harm to the fetus.
 Do not use it during the last 3 months of pregnancy.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using naproxen enteric-coated tablets while you are pregnant.
 Naproxen enteric-coated tablets should not be used during labor.
-Naproxen enteric-coated tablets is found in breast milk.
+Naproxen enteric-coated tablets are found in breast milk.
 If you are or will be breast-feeding while you use naproxen enteric-coated tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of naproxen enteric-coated tablets: